 Official information request

 Information on how to make an request for official information, our obligations and time frames.
+Official information refers to all information held by a local authority.

 Making a request for official information